-The majority of the New Zealand kiwifruit sector is focussed on the export of fresh fruit.
 The export of New Zealand kiwifruit is regulated through the Kiwifruit Export Regulations 1999.
 These regulations permit a single marketer to export and market the majority of New Zealand grown kiwifruit outside of Australasia.
 This position is called the 'Single Point of Entry' (SPE).
 The Kiwifruit Export Regulations are monitored and enforced by Kiwifruit New Zealand (KNZ).
-KNZ is the kiwifruit industry's regulator and gives Zespri the mandate to be the vehicle of the SPE.
+As the kiwifruit industry's regulator, KNZ gives Zespri the mandate to be the vehicle of the SPE.
 KNZ also have the mandate to allow other exporters to trade New Zealand grown kiwifruit outside of Australasia and do so on a case-by-case basis in collaboration with Zespri.
-This is dependent on the value those exporters can derive for Growers over and above what is achieved by Zespri.
+This is dependent on the value those exporters can derive for growers over and above what is achieved by Zespri.